ReChronoRain/HyperCeiler/README_en-US.md

 >
 > At present, Cemiuiler is based on Android 13 MIUI 14 mobile phone devices for adaptation, the coverage is not very complete, it needs continuous testing and improvement
 >
-> For Android 11 devices, we have tried our best to support them.
-After the release of Android 14-based MIUI, new features will no longer actively adapt to Android 11
+> We have tried our best to support Android 11 devices.
+After the release of version 1.3.130, the mainline branch will no longer support Android 11, but it will still provide maintenance and porting of old version functions.

 ## Supported Applications